Acabaxi/camera_aravis/README.markdown

 	$ rosrun camera_aravis camnode

+With roslaunch, single camera:

+	$ roslaunch camera_aravis mono_camera.launch

+The .launch file include a image_proc node, to debayer images that only have Bayer formats With roslaunch, multiple cameras:

+	$ Todo

 To run it in a given namespace, which is the better way to do it:

 	$ ROS_NAMESPACE=cam1 rosrun camera_aravis camnode